 Supervised practice in the application of psychotherapeutic and counseling techniques from selected cognitive, dynamic, interpersonal, and behavioral approaches.
-This course is open only to students accepted in the clinical psychology concentration.
-651. Seminar In Behavior Disorders of Childhood and Adolescence (3) Prerequisites: Psychology 350 and consent of graduate adviser.
+This course is open only to students accepted in the Clinical Psychology Concentration.
+651. Seminar in Behavior Disorders of Childhood and Adolescence (3) Prerequisites: Psychology 350 and consent of graduate adviser.
 Contemporary approaches to emotional and behavioral problems of childhood and youth.
 Considers developmental, cognitive and social variables as well as theory and treatment.
 652. Seminar in Behavior Disorders of Adults (3) Prerequisites: Psychology 350 and consent of graduate adviser.
 Contemporary approaches to emotional and behavioral problems of adulthood.
 Considers developmental, cognitive and social variables as well as theory and treatment.
-654. Seminar in Psychological Assessment I (4) Two lectures and six hours of laboratory.
-Prerequisites: Psychology 350, 470, and consent of graduate adviser.
+654. Seminar in Psychological Assessment I (4) Two lectures and six hours of laboratory Prerequisites: Psychology 350, 470, and consent of graduate adviser.
 Theory and practice in assessment of intelligence and special abilities.
 655. Seminar in Psychological Assessment II (4) Two lectures and six hours of laboratory.

 Prerequisites: Psychology 654 and consent of graduate adviser.
 Theory and practice in assessment of special abilities, personality and behavior disorders.

+214 Psychology

+670. Experimental Design (3)

-656. Seminar in Behavior Therapy and Laboratory (4) Two lectures and six hours of laboratory.
+Two lectures and two hours of activity.